Event Details

 Event Summary

 The year 2025 is both a turning point for integrated photonics as a key enabler for AI, physical and infrastructure interconnect, and the International Year of Quantum (IYQ).
-In our event, we are going to explore the enabling technologies shared by these two exciting fields.
+At our event, we will explore the enabling technologies shared by these two exciting fields.
 While these systems need to exist in a broader ecosystem, we will focus on the technologies required to enable the creation and analysis of the devices, the ICs, and the full system.

 Who should attend?